 Jinha Yoo, Staff Reporter

-Jinha Yoo is a Staff Reporter for ‘The Science Survey.’
-She utilizes the power of storytelling not only to inform people about the topics she deeply cares about but also to provoke interest and curiosity among readers.
-Jinha believes that the allure of journalistic photography lies in its ability to capture the raw, unfiltered moments of reality.
+Jinha Yoo is a Content and Proofreading Editor for ‘The Science Survey.’
+She believes in the power of storytelling not only to inform people about the topics she deeply cares about but also to provoke interest and curiosity among readers.
+Jinha loves journalistic photography due to its ability to capture the raw, unfiltered moments of reality.
 She appreciates the beauty of photography as it freezes emotions, expressions, and events in time, conveying powerful stories without the need for words.
-Outside of school Jinha enjoys listening to music, coding, and taking photos.
-Jinha is also a part of Key Club and the Model UN team.
+Outside of school, Jinha enjoys listening to music, coding, and taking photos.
+Jinha is also a co-founder of Physics club and is a member of of Key Club, Math Team, and Model UN.
 In college, Jinha plans to pursue a career in the medical field.

 Liah Igel, Staff Reporter

-Liah Igel is a News Editor for ‘The Science Survey’ and also the artist behind ‘The Survey Strip,' the newspaper's comic strip.
-To her, journalism is a form of expression by conveying emotions and experiences.
-It allows for different people’s stories to be communicated and heard by others, in order to bring light to important subjects or simply interesting topics.
-She views photographs as a method of visually expressing these emotions and experiences without requiring words.
-However, when paired together, she believes photographs and journalistic writing can truly describe an occurrence in a powerful fashion.
-Liah enjoys creating art and writing in her free time.
-Her favorite book is Tuesdays with Morrie, by Mitch Albom and her favorite movie is Interstellar, directed by Christopher Nolan.
-In the future, Liah dreams to study both medicine and business while continuing to write for her school’s newspaper.
+Liah Igel is a Copy Chief for ‘The Science Survey’ and also the artist behind ‘The Survey Strip,’ the newspaper’s comic strip.
+To her, journalism is a form of expression that conveys raw emotion and personal experience — writing allows for different people’s diverse stories to be communicated and appreciated by others, in order to bring light to relevant current events or simply intriguing topics.
+She views the art of photography as a method of visually demonstrating these sentiments without requiring words, and she is passionate about creating her own art for this reason.
+When compounded together, she believes that photographs, artwork, and journalistic writing can beautifully portray the essence of an experience.
+Liah enjoys exploring the realm of science and teaching others chess in her free time, hoping to spread her love for these activities to the future generation.
+Her favorite book is Tuesdays with Morrie, a philosophical story by Mitch Albom, and her favorite movie is Interstellar, a sci-fi film directed by Christopher Nolan.
+In the future, Liah hopes to study both science and finance, while continuing to write for her school’s newspaper and pursuing her love for journalism.

 Eunseo Lee, Staff Reporter